Fireworks at Strzok hearing as GOP reps fume at anti-Trump FBI agent, threaten contempt

 Strzok, in that exchange, also said he doesn't even remember sending the "stop" Trump text, noting it was written late at night, "in shorthand."

-He maintained he was not suggesting he or the FBI would take any action to influence his candidacy.
+He maintained he was not suggesting he or the FBI would take any action to influence Trump's candidacy.

 Strzok, getting fired up, later added, "The suggestion that I, in some dark chamber in the FBI, would somehow cast aside these procedures ... and somehow be able to do this is astounding to me."